Buttoun linking to COSHH Assessment forms at HSEDocs More info button about HSEDocs various health and safety documents

 • Chemicals: Everything is a chemical, so for this category, we are focusing on liquid or powdered substances such as dried chilli powder, powder coatings, cleaning products, adhesives, paints, bleach, and thinners.

 • Dust: Dust is a common hazardous substance found in many workplaces.
-It may be created from materials like wood, metal, rubber or stone.
+It may be created from wood, metal, rubber or stone.
 Dust is considered hazardous because it may contain microscopic droplets of liquid or solid particles that can cause health problems, particularly in the lungs.

 • Gases: Hazardous gases include carbon monoxide or chlorine, which, when exposed for a certain amount of time, can be extremely toxic.
 Other types of gases that would be considered hazardous include those that are flammable, toxic, or corrosive.